+As part of the programme, early years settings will share your name and contact details with the Research Team.
 This privacy notice sets out how the Research Team will collect and use your personal data.

-After your child's setting has shared personal data of children taking part in the project with the Research Team, each member of the Research Team will become an independent data controller of this personal data in order to perform their roles (set out above).
+Once your setting has shared your personal data with the Research Team, each member of the Research Team will become a separate data controller of this personal data to perform the roles set out above.
+UCL Institute of Education will be joint data controllers with the University of Oxford for audio recordings data.

-Your child's data will be treated with the strictest confidence and processed in accordance with the GDPR and the Data Protection Act 2018.
-We will not use your child's name or the name of the school in any report arising from the research.
+Your data will be treated with the strictest confidence and processed in accordance with the GDPR and the Data Protection Act 2018.
+We will not use your name or the name of the school in any report arising from the research.